-Fall Health & Safety Fact Sheet
+Fall Health and Safety

 - Prevent back injuries when raking leaves by standing upright and pulling from your arms and legs while raking.